-A search on Scotland's Soils Map has identified that the soil within the scheme extents consists of 'Brown earth' soil.
-The national land capability for agriculture surrounding the scheme is classed as '3.2'.
-This land is capable of average production though high yields of barley, oats and grass can be obtained.
-Grass leys are common.
+According to Scotland's Soils Map, the soil within the scheme extents has been identified as Brown earths, Noncalcareous gleys and Mineral alluvial soils with peaty alluvial soils.
+The national land capability for agriculture within the works area has been classed as '3.1'.
+This land is capable of producing consistently high yields of a narrow range of crops and/ or moderate yields of a wider range.
+Short grass leys are common.

-According to the British Geology Viewer, the geology within the scheme extents along the A78 consists of the following:
+A search on Britain's Geology Viewer has highlighted that the geology within the scheme extents along the A78 consists of the following: